paxdev/paxdev.github.io/_posts/2018-11-27-creating-a-helm-release.md

 ---
-  title: Creating A Helm release for Kubernetes
+  title: Creating a Helm Release for Kubernetes
 ---

 To deploy a web application to Kubernetes using Helm, use the following steps (assuming you have already containerised your application.)